At this stage, we have three profiles for Roberto :

 - Note: Vitals averaged between the 1982 OHOTMU and New Mutants Vol. 1 #2.

 In New Mutants Vol. 1 #5, Roberto clearly mentions a sister.
-She is never mentioned in secondary sources.
+She is never listed in secondary sources.

 When Roberto mentions his “sister” again, it is clearly a joke.
 He covers for mild embarrassment about asking a celeb’s autograph by pretending it’s “for his sister” rather than out of personal interest.